-Erin has five years’ experience supporting NGOs, campaigners and individuals with public interest and high profile cases, particularly cases with an element of public international law, information rights, or the rights of refugees and migrants.
+Erin has over five years’ experience supporting NGOs, campaigners and individuals with public interest and high profile cases, particularly cases with an element of public international law, information rights, or the rights of refugees and migrants.

 - Judicial review challenges brought by Campaign Against Arms Trade against the government’s refusal to suspend licences for the sale and export of arms to Saudi Arabia.

 - A reference to the Court of Justice of the European Union brought by Western Sahara Campaign UK the question of whether preferential trade tariffs could be applied to goods originating from Western Sahara, under trade agreements concluded with Morocco, and the new judicial review challenge brought by the group in relation to the UK post-Brexit trade deal with Morocco.

 - An appeal brought by an environmental campaigner, supported by Global Justice Now, to the Information Tribunal arguing for disclosure of information about post-Brexit trade talks carried out by the Department of International Trade with various countries.